markiewb/springjerseywebappprototype/readme.md

 Description:

-Miminal prototype which integrates JAX-RS (Jersey) with Spring 2.5.x.
+Miminal prototype which integrates JAX-RS 1.x (Jersey 1.x) with Spring 2.5.x.
 All included in a minimal maven based webapp.

 Usage: